Margaret Walsh FCIPD MNLP, Executive Coach & Coach Supervisor

 I have coached many women over the years who do not have good self-esteem or who doubt their abilities, with excellent results.
 I am interested in the 'Imposter Syndrome' and how this manifests, in particular in high-achieving women, and how best to challenge thoughts which are self-limiting.

-Over the years I have received excellent feedback in my coaching/counselling work and these include:
+Over the years I have received excellent feedback in my coaching/counselling work: